gioblu/BIPLAN/documentation/cycles.md

 ```

 #### `break`
-The BIPLAN `while` supports the `break` statement as other programming languages do:
+The BIPLAN `while` supports `break` as other programming languages do:
 ```php
 while true
   if io read 12 == HIGH